allthingslinux/atl-wiki-link/README.md

 ## ✨ Features

 - **🔗 MediaWiki Integration**: OAuth-based verification with MediaWiki
-- **🤖 Discord Commands**: Easy-to-use slash commands for verification
+- **🤖 Slash Commands**: Easy-to-use slash commands for verification
 - **👥 Role Management**: Automatic role assignment for users who are autoconfirmed on MediaWiki
 - **⏳ Delayed Role Granting**: Users who are not yet autoconfirmed are linked, and a background task will grant the role once they become autoconfirmed
 - **📊 Admin Tools**: User management